MileHacker Logo

 Public Transportation Overview

-Srinagar's public transportation mainly consists of local buses, shared auto-rickshaws, and pedal rickshaws.
+Srinagar's public transportation mainly consists of local buses, shared auto-rickshaws, and ride a bicycle rickshaws.
 Unsuch as larger Indian cities, Srinagar does not have a metro or tram system.
-These options are budget-friendly and frequent on main routes.
+These options are low-cost-friendly and frequent on main routes.

-Fares for public buses in the area are very affordable and are paid using cash directly to the conductor onboard.
+Prices for public buses in the vicinity are very affordable and are paid using cash directly to the conductor onboard.
 For shared auto-rickshaws, fares are typically fixed per person for specific routes.
-Always double-check the fare before your journey.
+Always check the fare before your journey.
 Keep small denominations of Indian Rupees ready for ease of payment.

 Public Transport Features

-• Route Maps: Official digital route maps are hard to find; ask locals for directions.
+• Route Maps: Official digital route maps are not widely available; ask locals for directions.

 • Hours: Buses and shared auto-rickshaws generally operate from early morning (around 7 AM) until late evening (8-9 PM).